OwnJoke/obsidian-budget-wysiwyg/README.md

+## THIS PLUGIN IS CURRENTLY BROKEN AND NOT RECEIVING UPDATES

 # Budget WYSIWYG

 Budget WYSIWYG is a plugin that automatically switches between preview mode and source mode based on if you are typing or not.